DallasMorningNews/ardbeg/README.md

     - Zip up your working directory and post it to an S3 archive, saving your work exactly as you left it without maintaining files locally.
 - Creates a structured development directory for you and, with S3 hook-ups, loads in all your default templates and static files.
 - Ardbeg's develop mode watches your working files and re-renders your site as you make changes.
-- Ardbeg compiles your SASS files into CSS.
+- Ardbeg compiles your SASS/SCSS files into CSS.
 - Ardbeg makes it easy to create data-rich content in your pages by rendering structured data from CSV files in your template context.

 As a Python shop, we think of Ardbeg as Django-lite: the best features of a web framework distilled into a small, highly-portable package.
 Ardbeg is written in Python for people who don't work in Python.
 Our designers use it to create stories with rich, interactive content outside our regular CMS.